 The approval of the RSV vaccine is a critical step towards ensuring that vulnerable populations, such as infants and older adults, are protected against the virus.
 With the US leading the way, it is hoped that other countries will follow suit, and this breakthrough will provide the impetus for continued investment in public health research and innovation.

 While the approval of the RSV vaccine is a significant development in the fight against infectious diseases worldwide, it is particularly relevant to Nigeria, where RSV is a major cause of morbidity and mortality in children under five years of age.
-The disease burden of RSV in Nigeria highlights the need for a vaccine to protect vulnerable populations against the virus.
+The disease burden of RSV highlights the need for a vaccine to protect vulnerable populations against the virus.
 The approval of the vaccine in the US provides hope that Nigeria and other countries facing similar challenges can soon have access to the vaccine and prevent the spread of RSV.